This post may contain affiliate links. Read my disclosure policy.

 - Garlic Cloves: Minced.

-- Fresh Lemon Juice: About half a lemons’ worth.
+- Fresh Lemon Juice: From about half a lemon.

 How to Make Chicken Souvlaki